Megan Courtney: Career

-High school and college
+Amateur

 Courtney-Lush was a four-year varsity player at Archbishop Alter High School in Kettering, Ohio.
 In her freshman, junior, and senior seasons, she helped take her team to the state semifinals.
 She was named the 2011–2012 Ohio Gatorade Player of the Year.

 She played college women's volleyball at Penn State, where in her freshman season she was the Big Ten Freshman of the Year as well as the AVCA Mideast Region Freshman of the Year.
 In her next two seasons, she helped Penn State to back-to-back NCAA titles.
 In the 2014 NCAA Tournament, she earned Most Outstanding Player honors after she recorded career-high 23 kills and 16 digs in the national semifinals win over Stanford.
 She had 11 kills and 14 digs in the NCAA Championship win over BYU.
 Courtney-Lush finished her college career with 1,154 kills on a .259 hitting percentage, 1,141 digs, and 364 blocks.